GraspADMM: Improving Dexterous Grasp Synthesis via ADMM Optimization: Experiments

 \subsection{Type-unaware Grasp Synthesis}

-We adopt the identical experimental setting as Dexonomy~\cite{chen2025dexonomy}: 5,697 assets from DexGraspNet~\cite{wang2023dexgraspnet}, each scaled across 6 geometric sizes ranging from 0.05 to 0.20, are grasped by an Allegro hand using a fingertip style.
+We adopt the identical experimental setting as Dexonomy~\cite{chen2025dexonomy}: 5,697 assets from DexGraspNet~\cite{wang2023dexgraspnet}, each scaled across six geometric sizes ranging from 0.05 m to 0.20 m, are grasped by an Allegro hand using a fingertip style.
 The baseline's performance directly comes from the paper of Dexonomy.

 As shown in Table~\ref{tab: fingertip baseline}, our method consistently outperforms all baseline approaches across every quality metric.
-Notably, our method outperform Dexonomy by $14\%$ grasp success rate while keeping the zero penetration property.
-Moreover, our grasp is much more diverse, thanks to the flexibility of hand and object contact points.
+Notably, our method \lw{outperforms} Dexonomy by $14\%$ grasp success rate while keeping the zero penetration property.
+Moreover, \lw{our generated grasps are more diverse}, thanks to the flexibility of hand and object contact points.
 The running time is discussed in Sec.~\ref{sec:time}.